paketo-buildpacks/cpython/README.md

-# Paketo Python Runtime Cloud Native Buildpack
+# Paketo CPython Cloud Native Buildpack

-The Python Runtime CNB provides the Python 3 runtime.
+The CPython Buildpack provides the Python 3 runtime.
 The buildpack installs Python onto the `$PATH` which makes it available for subsequent buildpacks and in the final running container.
 It also sets the `$PYTHONPATH` environment variable.

 ## Integration

-The Python Runtime CNB provides `python` as a dependency.
+The CPython Buildpack provides `python` as a dependency.
 Downstream buildpacks, can require the python dependency by generating
 [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml)
 file that looks like the following: